 Flu vaccines are now recommended for virtually everyone over 6 months of age, except for those allergic to eggs or other vaccine compounds.

-Pneumococcal Vaccines.
-Pneumococcal vaccines protect against S. pneumoniae (also called pneumococcal) bacteria, the most common bacterial cause of respiratory infections.
+Pneumococcal Vaccines: Pneumococcal vaccines protect against S. pneumoniae (also called pneumococcal) bacteria, the most common bacterial cause of respiratory infections.
 Pneumococcal vaccination is recommended for all children and for all adults age 65 and older.
-The vaccine is also recommended for adults younger than age 65 who have health conditions that compromise their immune system or raise their risk for infection, as well as for smokers and patients with asthma.
+The vaccine is also recommended for adults younger than age 65 who have health conditions that compromise their immune system or raise their risk for infection, as well as for smokers and people with asthma.

 General Treatment Approaches